neporood/device_rca_viking/README.md

 Display | 10.1" 1280 x 800 px
 Camera  | 8MPx, LED Flash

-This branch is for building CyanogenMod 12.1 (or CM-12.1 based) ROMS.
+This branch is for building TWRP 3.0 and hopefully soon CyanogenMod 12.1 (or CM-12.1 based) ROMS.

 # Build

 * Working

-   (In progress)
+  TWRP 3.0 (More of Less)

 * Compilation